 - Make the sound file’s primary name be “ding”.

-using the PDA’s File Explorer program, navigate to the sd card, open your new “vibe”
+the PDA’s File Explorer program, navigate to the sd card, open your new “soundstash”

 folder, and tap on your new sound file to see if it will play and sound out

 in the PDA’s Media Player program.
 You need to do this because not all sound

-files are compatible with all PDA’s: if it won’t play in
+files are compatible with all PDA’s: if it won’t play in the Media Player,

-its safe-keeping folder over to the SPDB2 folder, replacing what is there.
-If the sound file is named ding, you'll need to restore it to the SPDB2
+safe-keeping folder over to the SPDB2 folder, replacing what is there.
+If the

+template expects a sound file named ding, you'll need to restore it to the SPDB2

 - If you would like to avoid having to restore the custom sound file after